-THE MORAL IS: One must always be wise enough not to be fooled by tricky talk and false appearances.
+The moral is: One must always be wise enough not to be fooled by tricky talk and false appearances.

-2 Finding A New Spring
+Finding A New Spring [Perseverance]

-[Perseverance]

-NCE UPON A TIME a certain tradesman was leading a caravan to another country to sell his goods.
+Once upon a time a certain tradesman was leading a caravan to another country to sell his goods.
 Along the way they came to the edge of a severe hot-sand desert.
 They asked about, and found that during the day time the sun heats up the fine sand until it's as hot as charcoal, so no one can walk on it - not even bullocks or camels!
 So the caravan leader hired a desert guide, one who could follow the stars, so they could travel only at night when the sand cools down.
 They began the dangerous night time journey across the desert.